PayInOne/opensource/README.md

 # opensource
-PayInOne open source its internal tools to improve remote work transparency and efficiency
+PayInOne open sources internal tools to improve transparency and efficiency for remote working

 For more information, visit [PayInOne](https://payin.one)